 What Kind Of Popcorn Should I Use For Popcorn Balls?

-Here’s where the teams divide…most recipes will tell you to pop fresh popcorn to make these Halloween treats but you really don’t have to.
+Most recipes are going to tell you to pop fresh popcorn to make these Halloween treats but you really don’t have to.

 Grab a large bag of plain, salted popcorn at the grocery store and you’re ready to go.
 The bag we use is an 8 ounce bag and makes 18 large popcorn balls.